Governor Newsom has issued an Executive Order mandating a statewide Shelter in Place until further notice.

 Shelter In Place Ordered by Alameda and Contra Costa Counties

-Contra Costa and Alameda counties have ordered all residents to shelter in place and stay away from others until May 31.
+Contra Costa and Alameda counties have ordered all residents to shelter in place and stay away from others until January 4th.
 The announcement is a bold step towards slowing down the spread of COVID-19 and it is imperative we take action now to self-isolate and keep our community safe.
 Residents should only leave their homes for essential reasons.
-Read more about the order here.
+Read more about the order here .

-- Essential business includes; grocery stores, pharmacies, gas stations and hospitals as well as public transportation including BART will remain open.
+- Essential business includes; grocery stores at 35 % capacity, certain retail at 20% capacity, pharmacies, gas stations and hospitals as well as public transportation including BART will remain open.
 Restaurants will remain open but only for takeout and delivery.

 - Essential/Non-Essential Workers: to work from home or stop work unless their work is an essential service such as health care workers, public safety, utility providers and sanitation workers.
 Day care centers may remain open (with certain restrictions).is being asked Everyone